We hope to break down Iran defence to start with a win: Dennerby | Sports-Games

 India head coach Thomas Dennerby on Tuesday said the hosts would aim to break down a strong Iranian defense with an attacking game to eke out a win in their women's AFC Asian Cup opener here on Thursday.

 The match against Iran would be crucial for India in their bid to qualify for the quarterfinals.
 Iran is the lowest-ranked team in Group A which also has China and Chinese Taipei.
-They are ranked at 70th in the world as against 55th of India.
+They are ranked at 70th in the world as against India's 55th.

 ''Our first target is to get to quarter-finals, we think we have a realistic chance to do that.
 Iran is going to be a real tough game.
-We have followed them through videos and they are really a fighting (team),'' Dennerby said in a virtual media interaction ahead of Thursday's match.
+We have followed them through videos and they are a fighting (team),'' Dennerby said in a virtual media interaction.

 ''They (Iran) have a strong defense, they defend very well around their box.
 It is going to be a challenge for us to score.
 It is not going to be an easy game.
 We are hoping that with some creative and good passing game, we can break down their defense,'' he added.